Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 In part due to the uncertainty caused by the COVID-19 pandemic, together with low interest rates, Sampo had to cancel its previous dividend proposal and announce a new lower proposal for 2019.
 However, it should be noted that many companies cancelled their dividends altogether in the spring of 2020.
 As the pandemic played havoc with markets around the globe, Sampo was ultimately one of just a handful of financial companies that paid any dividends at all for 2019.

-In November, Sampo sold some of its shares in Nordea to institutional investors with an accelerated bookbuild.
-Whilst the transaction reduced Sampo’s holdings in Nordea by four percentage points to 15.87 per cent, Sampo continues to be Nordea’s largest shareholder.
+In November 2020, Sampo sold some of its shares in Nordea to institutional investors with an accelerated bookbuild offering.
+Sampo reduced its Nordea stake further in May 2021.
+The transactions reduced Sampo’s holdings in Nordea to 11.87 per cent, Sampo continues to be Nordea’s largest shareholder.

 In 2021, Sampo’s business consists of four segments: If, which is the largest P&C insurer in the Nordic Countries; Mandatum Life, which focuses on life insurance and asset management; the Danish insurance company Topdanmark and Hastings in the UK.
 If and Mandatum Life are wholly-owned by Sampo plc, while Topdanmark and Hastings are partly-owned with 47 per cent and 70 per cent stakes.

 Main photo: Ismo Pekkarinen, Lehtikuva